marielaPascual/DystopianMovies/README.md

 # Dystopian Movies

-This App is created for personal use to track the Dystopian Movies that I liked or may like in the near future.
+This App was created for personal use to track the Dystopian Movies that I liked or may like in the near future.